 The reverse hexagram of Yi is the same, signifying that food is all important even when viewed from the opposite perspective.
 Its changing hexagram follows next, Da Guo (28), the continuity of life while facing challenges.
 After that, hexagram 29 is Repeated Kan, i.e. compounded peril.
 The first volume of the I Ching ends with hexagram Li (30), bright civilisation, which comes and goes quickly.
 The sequence reflects the course of human life, its ups and downs.

-Text: Yi (to nourish), to persist is auspicious; to observe Yi, (signifying to observe how) to seek (food) to fill one’s mouth by oneself (i.e. to seek nourishment for oneself).
+Yi (to nourish): To persist is auspicious.
+To observe Yi: it means to observe how to seek food to fill one’s mouth by oneself (i.e. to seek nourishment for oneself).

-Commentary on the text: Yi (to nourish), to persist is auspicious, (signifying) on the condition that nourishing conforms to righteousness, it is auspicious.
-To observe Yi, (signifying) to observe whom one nourishes.
-To seek (food) to fill one’s mouth by oneself, (signifying) to observe self-nourishing.
-Heaven and earth nourish all life; the sage nourishes able and virtuous people as well as everyone else.
+Commentary on the text: Yi (to nourish): To persist is auspicious.
+On the condition that nourishing conforms to righteousness, it is auspicious.
+To observe Yi: it means to observe whom one nourishes.
+To seek food to fill one’s mouth by oneself: it signifies to observe self-nourishing.
+Heavens and earth nourish all life; the sage nourishes able and virtuous people as well as everyone else.
 The time of Yi is momentous.

 As long as nourishing conforms to righteousness, it is auspicious.
 To determine whether the nourishing complies with righteousness, it is necessary to observe how people obtain nourishment for themselves, as well as whom they nourish.
 Good and evil can then be verified.

 According to Confucian thought, the righteousness of hexagram Yi is to value justice above material gain, which mainly refers to the gentleman; for ordinary people food is all-important.
 Therefore a gentleman must obtain his nourishment by moral means; those above are obligated to nourish those below.